Summary

 customize output settings

 Step 3.
-Search and Add Netflix Video
+Browse and Add Netflix Video

 add netflix movie